lars1050/csc321-s25/project02-creature/README.md

  - `python3 solver -g 100 -p 50`: Set generations to 100 and the population size to 50.
 Use the "default" strategy pattern -- use strategy (1).
  - `python3 solver -s 3 -p 500 -g 1000`: Use strategy (3).
 Set population size to 500 and evolve for 1000 generations.

 Do some web searching to learn about command line arguments.
-Also, once you run Python from the command line, the graphics window will not stay open.
-Do some web searching to learn how to keep the graphics window open.

 <hr>